mattwang44/LeNet-from-Scratch/README.md

 ## Result of Training

 Highest accuracy of 98.6% on MNIST testing dataset has achieved in 20 epoches of training (93.5% after 1st epoch).
-The training (20 epoches, batch size = 256) takes about 3.5 hours using CPU.
+The training (20 epoches, batch size = 256) takes about 2 hours using CPU (3.5 hours if evaluate after each epoch).

 <p align="center">
   <img width="460" height="300" src="./image/errRate.png">